-I have successfully completed the APMP qualification and attended regular training as part of the graduate programme.
+I have successfully completed the APMP qualification and attend regular graduate training events and professional seminars.

 What project are you working on?

-I am currently in a seconded role as a project manager for a non-departmental public body in the asset performance team as well as working on their 2016/17 tree works programme, with a value of circa £1.4m.
+I am currently in a seconded role as a project manager for a non-departmental public body in the asset performance team where I primarily work on their 2016/17 tree works programme, with a value of circa £2m.

 A typical day for me is...